Generative AI Meets 6G and Beyond: Diffusion Models for Semantic Communications: Open Issues

 Second, performance guarantees are not yet well understood.
 Traditional communication theory is grounded in Shannon capacity and rate-distortion functions, while semantic communication introduces new metrics such as semantic fidelity, perceptual realism, and task effectiveness~\cite{guo2024survey}.
 The absence of a clear information-theoretic framework that unifies diffusion priors, semantic encoding, and generative decoding prevents systematic analysis of achievable trade-offs.
 It remains unclear how to define semantic capacity regions, or how generative models influence rate-fidelity-complexity relationships.

 Third, the stochastic nature of diffusion sampling raises questions about reproducibility and controllability~\cite{yang2023diffusion}.
 While diversity is beneficial for generative tasks, it can be problematic in communications where reliability is paramount.
 Establishing theoretical tools to control and quantify stochastic variability, such as posterior concentration bounds~\cite{polson2018posterior} or semantic Wasserstein distances~\cite{paty2019subspace} under noisy channels, is still an open research frontier.
+A concrete step toward quantifying this reliability is to define a \emph{semantic outage probability}:

+where $d_{\mathrm{sem}}$ denotes a task-relevant semantic distance metric (\eg cosine distance in a CLIP~\cite{radford2021learning} embedding space), $\hat{\mathbf{x}}$ is the diffusion-decoded output, $\mathbf{x}$ is the original source, and $\epsilon$ represents an application-specific error tolerance.
+This metric naturally convolves two distinct sources of uncertainty: the extrinsic randomness of channel fading and the intrinsic stochasticity of the diffusion reverse sampling process.
+Bounding $P_{\mathrm{out}}^{\mathrm{sem}}$ under realistic channel distributions would provide the communication-theoretic reliability guarantees that the field currently lacks.
+A promising tool for this purpose is conformal prediction~\cite{angelopoulos2023conformal}, which constructs distribution-free prediction sets satisfying $\Pr(d_{\mathrm{sem}}(\hat{\mathbf{x}}, \mathbf{x}) \leqslant \epsilon) \geqslant 1-\alpha$ for a user-specified confidence level $1-\alpha$, without requiring Gaussian noise assumptions or knowledge of the true posterior.
+These finite-sample coverage guarantees are inherently compatible with the stochastic nature of diffusion sampling and the non-stationarity of wireless channels, offering a principled path toward verifiable semantic reliability.